sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 You will be using this repository to turn in all of the project deliverables listed below.
 -->

-Create a document on your team's final project repo that answers the following questions.
+Create a document that answers the following questions.
 More detailed answers give us an ability to give you better feedback to start the project (or revise your proposal).

 1. **The Big Idea:** What is the main idea of your project?
 What topics will you explore and what will you generate?
 What is your **minimum viable product**?
 What is a **stretch goal**?
 2. **Learning Goals:** What are your individual learning goals for this project?